lancehays/Zach-and-Lance/EX02b.md

 • Service → (PetName, PetType, PetBreed, PetDOB, OwnerLastName, OwnerFirstName, OwnerPhone, OwnerEmail, Service, Charge)

 ## Step 4
-We can see that some determinants are not candidate keys; Service and owners name by itself.
-This tells us that there are normalization issues with this list.
-We can either create a new list with the functional dependency being the relation between the distinct tables (i.e. foreign key) or create a new table with a surrogate key and a foreign key to relate the tables.
+We now see some determinants are not candidate keys; Service and OwnerLastName.
+This means the relation is not normalized as is.
+We have chosen to create a new table with a surrogate key and a foreign key to relate the tables, as well as connect a new relation to the original with a foreign key.
-We chose to do both.
 We created three themes out of the original list; Pet Info, Owner Info, and Invoices.
-We created 2 surrogate keys; PetID and Invoice#.
-These became the primary keys in Pet info (PetID) and Invoices (Invoice#) respectively.
-The notation for the 3 tables is written as follows with Surrogate keys bolded and foreign keys italicized with the primary keys listed first in the parentheses.
+We created 2 surrogate keys; PetID and InvoiceNumber.
+These became the primary keys in Pet Info (PetID) and Invoices (InvoiceNumber) respectively.
+The notation for the 3 tables is found below with surrogate keys bolded and foreign keys italicized with the primary keys listed first in the parentheses.

-• Pet Info (**Pet ID**, *OwnerLastName*, PetBreed, PetType, PetName,PetDOB)
+• Pet Info (**PetID**, *OwnerLastName*, PetBreed, PetType, PetName,PetDOB)

-• Owner Info (*OwnerLastName*, Owner Phone, OwnersFirstName, OwnerEmail
+• Owner Info (*OwnerLastName*, Owner Phone, OwnersFirstName, OwnerEmail)

-• Invoices (**Invoice#**, PetID, Service, Date, charge, *OwnerLastName*)
+• Invoices (**InvoiceNumber**, PetID, Service, Date, charge, *OwnerLastName*)